 Registered memory (RDIMMs), as opposed to unbuffered (UDIMMs), features a register on the module which buffers data for a clock cycle between a system's memory controller and a module's DRAM.
 This reduces electrical load on the components involved and in exchange for slight performance loss allows a system to address much higher memory totals than unbuffered memory will typically allow for.
 Almost all registered memory is also ECC, with all the benefits that provides as well.
 Like ECC memory, CPU and motherboard limitations can prevent registered memory from being fully compatible with your system, though most often with registered parts the system will refuse to start at all if any other component is not fully compatible with that standard.
 Also, registered and unbuffered memory can't be mixed, even in an environment which is compatible with both types of memory.

 Memory modules can be single-, dual-, quad-, or octal-ranked.
 While usually not a factor on standard systems, ranking limitations can present a few complications particularly when dealing with registered parts.
 Most commonly, quad-ranked or octal-ranked parts will have specific requirements in how and in what quantity they can be installed in your system's memory slots.
-Higher-ranked modules can limit how many total modules can be installed, for example allowing only four out of six memory slots to be populated when any quad-ranked parts are installed, and forcing you to use specific slots in your system.
+Higher-ranked modules can limit how many total modules can be installed, for example allowing only four out of six memory slots to be populated when any quad-ranked parts are installed, and forcing you to use specific slots in your system if quad-ranked parts are mixed with single- or dual-ranked.
 Higher rankings can also impact your memory bandwidth, forcing your memory to run at lower speeds when high-ranked parts are present.
 This trade-off may be required to utilize higher capacities of memory in some systems, though, if single- or dual-rank parts are not available at capacities desired, or if reduced ranking parts are not compatible with a system at higher memory totals.
+If none of these restrictions apply, there is otherwise no functional difference between rankings of parts.
 More details on ranking can be found here.